 Students are required to submit a thesis, which must not exceed 15,000 words, on a topic of the student's choice, subject to the agreement of their supervisor and the Board of Examiners.
+Length of the main thesis is a maximum of 15,000 words.
+Details on calculating length are found in Section 3.2.4.

 Students are expected to write up their thesis in Trinity Term and over the summer.
-The thesis is to be submitted via the Assignment Submission WebLearn site by the deadline of noon on August 1st (or the nearest working day when this falls at the weekend).
+The thesis is to be submitted via the Assignment Submission Inspera site by the deadline of noon on August 1st (or the nearest working day when this falls at the weekend).
 Part-time students will write their thesis in the second year of the MSc.

 Students will be expected to present their initial ideas for their thesis at an MSc Research Seminar in Trinity Term.
 Student presentations will be discussed and feedback provided.
-Workshops are attended by fellow students, supervisors and the MSc Programme Director.
+Workshops are attended by fellow students and the seminar convenor.

-MSc students must submit an electronic copy of their thesis via the Assignment Submissions WebLearn site by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be completed.
+MSc students must submit an electronic copy of their thesis via the Assignment Submissions Inspera site by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be completed.
 The thesis should include the official OII Summative Assignment Coversheet, which is available to download from Canvas.
 The thesis should bear the student's candidate number (to ensure anonymity), word count and degree on the title page.

 Please note that assignments should only ever be identified by candidate number.
 Students should not put their name or college anywhere on the submitted work.

 Students who are awarded a Distinction mark for their thesis may be invited to submit a hardbound copy for the OII Library.
 In the hardbound copy of the thesis the student's candidate number must be replaced by their name but everything else should remain the same (although students may correct minor typos).